michellemurata/opnote-ae-detection/README.md

 The pipeline produces a CSV file containing:

-- Predicted adverse event classification
+* Predicted adverse event classification
-- Additional model response details
+* Additional model response details
+* Raw model outputs

 ---

 ## Prompts

-Prompt templates are located in the prompts/ directory and can be modified for different classification tasks.
+Prompt templates are located in the `prompts/` directory and can be modified for different classification tasks.

+---

+## Reproducibility Notes

+Results may vary across runs due to:

+* Model updates
+* API behavior
+* Non-deterministic sampling
+* Differences in input datasets

+---

+## Citation

+If you use this code, please cite:

+Murata MA, et al.
+GPT-4-Assisted Detection of Intraoperative Adverse Events from Spine Surgery Operative Reports: A Comparison with Human Reviewers.
+[Journal Name], [Year].

 ---